 Although not a privilege strictly speaking, attorneys, doctors and other professionals and experts to whom confidential information has been disclosed may refuse to testify and give evidence (Code of Civil Procedure, Article 197-1(2)) or refuse to submit documents (Article 220) regarding facts that have come to their knowledge in the performance of their duties.
-However, Art.
-197-1(2) does not apply where the witness is released from his or her professional duty of secrecy under Art.
-197. The attorneys' obligation to keep secret information obtained in confidence in the course of their professional duties is also stated under Article 23 of the Lawyers' Law (Law No. 205 of 10 June 1949).
+However, Article 197-1(2) does not apply where the witness is released from his or her professional duty of secrecy under Article 197.
+The attorneys' obligation to keep secret information obtained in confidence while carrying out their professional duties is also stated under Article 23 of the Lawyers' Law (Law No. 205 of 10 June 1949).